 The rules aren’t as strict as you might find in a Thai temple, for example, where you’re expected to cover bare arms and legs.

-Knowing some common Korean etiquette rules will go a long way to connecting with Korean culture and understanding unspoken rules of behaviour when in Korea.
-Find out more in the article below.
+Knowing some Common Korean Etiquette Rules will go a long way to connecting with Korean culture and understanding unspoken rules of behaviour when in Korea.

 18: Stay Overnight At A Pension